 An iconic Christmas Star

-In the beginning of the 19th century, the first iconic star – put together out of paper and cardboard – was made by a mathematics instructor at the boarding school of the church, as a tool to improve the students’ geometric comprehension.
+In the beginning of the 19th century, the first iconic star – put together out of paper and cardboard – was made by a mathematics instructor at the boarding school of the Herrnhut church in Germany, as a tool to improve the students’ geometric comprehension.
 Ever since, most European children have tried crafting just such stars on the first Sunday of Advent: Of the 25 points, 17 points have a square base and 8 points a triangular base.